Workshops, Papers and Posters

 Chairperson: Jacob Johnson, MD, Chief Resident and Fellowship, Public Psychiatry, UCSF

-Presenters: Shruti Rajan, MD, Psychiatry Resident, San Mateo Psychiatry Residency; Kitt Allenser, Clinical Nurse Educator, San Mateo County, CA Correctional Health Services; and Mary Taylor, LMFT, Clinical Services Manager, San Mateo County Behavioral Health & Recovery Services, Alcohol & Drug Division
+Presenters: Shruti Rajan, MD, Psychiatry Resident, San Mateo Psychiatry Residency; Kitt Allenser, CNE, San Mateo County, CA Correctional Health Services; and Mary Taylor, LMFT, Clinical Services Manager, San Mateo County Behavioral Health & Recovery Services, Alcohol & Drug Division

 This interactive workshop will guide participants through the use of the Sequential Intercept Model (SIM) as a framework to understand and improve addiction treatment across carceral and behavioral health systems.
 Originally developed by Munetz and Griffin (2006), the SIM identifies six key intercepts community services, law enforcement, initial detention/court hearings, jails/courts, reentry, and community corrections—where interventions can divert